Oakland Raiders quarterback Matt Flynn may find himself on the losing end of another position battle this season.

 However, Oakland’s offensive line is a team weakness, and Pryor’s scrambling ability is necessary for any production this year.

-When Raiders offensive coordinator Greg Olson was on Tampa Bay’s staff, Josh Freeman and Josh Johnson (currently with the Cincinnati Bengals) were his primary passers.
+When Oakland Raiders offensive coordinator Greg Olson was a member of Tampa Bay’s staff, Josh Freeman and Josh Johnson (currently with the Cincinnati Bengals) were his primary passers.
 Both quarterbacks have scrambling ability, which is a trait Olson prefers in his passers.